 Respondents were asked in an open-ended format what further information they would need from each graphical representation to be more confident in their decisions.
 The responses varied widely and included altitude information, observations, past model performance, meteorological information, higher resolution, and uncertainty information.
-Interestingly, nine of the sixteen respondents representing research mentioned needing uncertainty, probability, accuracy, or confidence information whereas no respondents representing operations mentioned any of the above.
+Interestingly, 9 of the 16 respondents representing research mentioned needing uncertainty, probability, accuracy, or confidence information, whereas no respondents representing operations mentioned any of the above.

-Separating the flight decisions by occupation, respondents working in operations (n = 9) were 353 more risk-seeking than those in research (n = 15), with a higher percentage of respondents choos-354 ing to approve the flight path for all levels of risk (52% of the decisions of respondents in opera-355 tions compared with 38% of the decisions of respondents in research, Fig. ??a).
-This relationship 356 was not statistically significant, perhaps because of the small sample size (t-test, t = 1.4, p = 0.18).
-357 Respondents representing operations were more confident in their decisions across all flight paths 358 (means 7.4-9.0) than those in research (means 5.1-7.4, Fig. ??b).
-The difference in mean con-359 fidence between respondents in operations and research was significant at the 5% level (t-test, 360 t = 4.6, p < 0.001).
-361
+Separating the flight decisions by occupation, respondents working in operations (n = 9) were more risk seeking than those in research (n = 15), with a higher percentage of respondents choosing to approve the flight path for all levels of risk (52% of the decisions of respondents in operations compared with 38% of the decisions of respondents in research; Fig. 3a).
+This relationship was not statistically significant, perhaps because of the small sample size (t test: t = 1.4, p = 0.18).
+Respondents representing operations were more confident in their decisions across all flight paths (means 7.4-9.0) than those in research (means 5.1-7.4; Fig. 3b).
+The difference in mean confidence between respondents in operations and research was significant at the 5% level (t test: t = 4.6, p < 0.001).

-The respondents were most familiar with the filled contour (mean 6.7) and polygon (mean 6.1) representations and least familiar with the satellite representation (mean 5.3, Fig. ??a).
-However, the respondents trusted the satellite representation (mean 6.6) more than the polygon (mean 5.4) and filled contour (mean 4.8) representations (Fig. ??b).
+The respondents were most familiar with the filled contour (mean 6.7) and polygon (mean 6.1) representations and least familiar with the satellite representation (mean 5.3; Fig. 4a).
+However, the respondents trusted the satellite representation (mean 6.6) more than the polygon (mean 5.4) and filled contour (mean 4.8) representations (Fig. 4b).
 Respondents in operations (n = 9) and research (n = 16) had different familiarity in the graphical representations.
-Respondents in research were most familiar with the filled contour representation (mean 6.0), followed by the satellite (mean 5.1) and polygon (mean 4.9) representations, compared with those in operations who were 369 most familiar with the polygon (mean 8.3), followed by filled contour (mean 7.9), and satellite 370 representations (mean 5.6, Fig. ??a).
+Respondents in research were most familiar with the filled contour representation (mean 6.0), followed by the satellite (mean 5.1) and polygon (mean 4.9) representations, compared with those in operations, who were most familiar with the polygon (mean 8.3), followed by filled contour (mean 7.9) and satellite representations (mean 5.6; Fig. 4a).